UsabilityEngineering/ux-portfolio-MinecraftSt3v3/j01/README.md

 Others may have first started by pushing on the gas cover like a european vehicle for example volkswagen, BMW … but if you have a Nissan Altima you may follow a different step then the ones discussed above.
 Now Nissan Altimas are very popular cars, they are reliable, and some would even say you get bang for your buck, and I agree with them, they are really great cars.
 My girlfriend happens to have a 2019 Nissan Altima, and I remember my first experience pumping gas like it was yesterday.
 Here are the steps

 1. Reach for the lever beneath the seat just to the left.
   - I realize there is no lever

 2. My next thought is to look at the controls next to the steering wheel.  you know because it's a new car …

 <img src="sidepan.png" alt="Nissan Altima 2019" style="width:300px; height:450px;">
   - NOT here either

-4. Get out, walk around the car and push the gas cap, like in a VW ( my car )
+3. Get out, walk around the car and push the gas cap, like in a VW ( my car )
   - Nope not successful

-5. So I walk back over and start looking and I see the gas logo on a lever beneath the steering wheel to the left
+4. So I walk back over and start looking and I see the gas logo on a lever beneath the steering wheel to the left

-Like this picture (Nissan Altima 2019)
+(Nissan Altima 2019)
 <img src="gaslever.png" alt="Nissan Altima 2019" style="width:300px; height:450px;">